camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/30-the-camunda-jboss-as-7-subsystem.html.md

 You have to provide the fully qualified classname between the `<class>` tags.
 Additional properties can be specified using the `<properties>` element.
 The restrictions, which apply for [providing a custom process engine configuration class](ref:#runtime-container-integration-the-camunda-jboss-subsystem-providing-a-custom-process-engine-configuration-class), are also valid for the process engine plugins:

- * plugin class must be visible in the classpath for the camunda-subsystem.
+ * plugin class must be visible in the classpath for the Camunda-subsystem.
  * properties map can be used for invoking primitive valued setters (Integer, String, Boolean) that follow the Java Bean conventions.

 ## Looking up a Process Engine in JNDI

-The camunda JBoss subsystem provides the same [JNDI bindings for the ProcessApplicationService and the ProcessEngineService](ref:#runtime-container-integration-jndi-bindings-for-bpm-platform-services) as provided on other containers.
-In addition, the camunda JBoss subsystem creates JNDI Bindings for all managed process engines, allowing us to look them up directly.
+The Camunda JBoss subsystem provides the same [JNDI bindings for the ProcessApplicationService and the ProcessEngineService](ref:#runtime-container-integration-jndi-bindings-for-bpm-platform-services) as provided on other containers.
+In addition, the Camunda JBoss subsystem creates JNDI Bindings for all managed process engines, allowing us to look them up directly.

 The global JNDI bindings for process engines follow the pattern